Brewers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 37 of the 62 games they were the moneyline favorite this season (59.7%).
+- The Brewers have won 37 of the 62 games they were listed as the moneyline favorite this season (59.7%).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!